 Background: The City of Sacramento's Office of Diversity & Equity (ODE) has primarily focused its work on internal equity advancement efforts, particularly on workforce equity.
-The Diversity & Equity Manager identified three priority areas: complete the GARE Learning Cohort, establish an equity and inclusion training for city staff, and develop a strategic racial equity action plan. in 2018: equity and inclusion training and developing racial and equity competency.7
+The Diversity & Equity Manager identified three priority areas: complete the GARE Learning Cohort, establish an equity and inclusion training for city staff, and develop a strategic racial equity action plan. in 2018: equity and inclusion training and developing racial and equity competency (Race & Gender Equity Action Plan 2020-2025, 2020).

 A pillar of the City's internal equity advancement efforts is its Race and Gender Equity Action Plan (RGEAP) 2020-2025.
-The Action Plan "outlines key steps to ensure staff are equipped with tools and knowledge to integrate racial and gender equity into their work and departments as a whole".
+The Action Plan "outlines key steps to ensure staff are equipped with tools and knowledge to integrate racial and gender equity into their work and departments as a whole" (Race & Gender Equity Action Plan 2020-2025, 2020).
 The Plan includes 14 outcome action strategies, as well as an implementation matrix that includes community indicators, outcomes and actions, timeline, accountability, performance and measures, and a column to show progress over time.
 Staff shared that the Plan has been an instrumental tool to anchor the City's equity work.
-"If you're doing racial equity DEI work, you need to have a vision and a coordinated effort of some type guided by a strategic plan".
-9
+"If you're doing racial equity DEI work, you need to have a vision and a coordinated effort of some type guided by a strategic plan."
+19

 As a first step towards laying out a plan for citywide external equity advancement work, the City has started the Sacramento Centered on Race and Equity (SCORE) Initiative.
-The initiative will focus on racial justice and equity priorities "that come from the community as the first test cases of how the City will coordinate the work, who's going to do what by when with what resources, and how we are going to measure if we are moving in the right direction or if we need to refocus the work, creat[ing a] structure for accountability".
-10
+The initiative will focus on racial justice and equity priorities "that come from the community as the first test cases of how the City will coordinate the work, who's going to do what by when with what resources, and how we are going to measure if we are moving in the right direction or if we need to refocus the work, creat[ing a] structure for accountability" (SCORE Initiative, 2023).

 Commitment & Approach: The City has three full-time staff in the Office of Diversity of Equity and one FT staff who serves as the racial equity senior advisor to the Mayor (a role established in June 2022).
 ODE has been working to activate and empower City staff to be change agents and give them the tools and knowledge base to implement the Action Plan.
 "It's about getting folks familiar with equity tools, providing them with equity training and capacity building, while also planning for the future.
 Part of the key is for staff across the agency to see themselves as equity practitioners.
-It's about helping people understand why this is important, how it connects to themselves and their teams, and helping them think through the right questions".11
+It's about helping people understand why this is important, how it connects to themselves and their teams, and helping them think through the right questions".20 equity performance measures.
+All ODE resources are designed to be public facing, which has been important in informing the community of the City's progress.
+Workforce equity dashboards and audits are publicly available.
+One example is the City Employee Diversity and Workplace Climate Survey, the results of which the public can access online.